 REQ 7: An IMS service provider shall ensure that the private IMS identity provided in the authorization information from REQ 6 belongs to an IMS subscription in the pool of IMS subscriptions uniquely assigned to the WWSF.

+REQz: For the interfaces W2 (WIC to eP-CSCF), and W4, if present, (WWSF to WAF), mutual authentication is required.
+For the W1interface, mutual authentication is required, except for the case of anonymous user.
+In the case of anonymous user, one way authentication (WIC needs to authenticate WWSF) is required.